minodisk/presigner/README.md

-# signing-gcs
+# signing

-Singed URL provider for uploading files to Google Cloud Storage
+Publisher of signed URLs to upload files directly to Google Cloud Storage.